Challenger bank Monzo has rejected two acquisition offers in the last month, the firm’s CEO revealed last night.

-The firm is considered to be the UK’s leading challenger bank after signing up more than 300,000 users since its launch in 2015.
+The firm is considered to be the UK’s leading challenger bank having signed up more than 300,000 users since it launched in 2015.

 It currently offers customers a pre-paid debit card, but is in the process of rolling out current accounts to all users by the end of the year.

-Unlike traditional banks, Monzo can offer expenditure information instantly and provides customers with budgeting tools.
+Unlike traditional banks, Monzo provides customers with budgeting tools Monzo and can offer expenditure information instantly.

 But Blomfield said last night that he doesn’t envisage the company as a bank.